May Company Ohio: Suburban expansion

+Merger with O'Neil's and conversion to Kaufmann's

-In 1989 May Company, Cleveland and O'Neil's, based in Akron were merged to form May Company Ohio, as the May Department Stores began consolidating its regional department store divisions.
-On January 31, 1993 May Company, Ohio was merged into Kaufmann's of Pittsburgh, Pennsylvania, and its Downtown Cleveland store was closed.
+In 1989, May Company Cleveland, and O'Neil's, based in Akron, were merged to form May Company Ohio, as the May Department Stores began consolidating its regional department store divisions.
+On January 31, 1993, May Company Ohio was merged into Kaufmann's of Pittsburgh, and its Downtown Cleveland store was closed.
 Many of its former locations became Macy's in 2006.

 May Company Cleveland building

 May's Cleveland headquarters building was listed on the National Register of Historic Places in 1974.

 In late 2013, it was announced that the May Co building was set to potentially house over 350 apartments.